 Instead of making your own Faraday cage, you might just buy one.
 Many options exist, particularly for shielding phones, laptops, and small items.

 Testing Your Faraday Cage

-The simplest way to test a Faraday cage is to put an FM radio inside of it while it is tuned to a strong station.
-Once inside of the cage, the FM signal should stop.
+The simplest way to test a Faraday cage is to put an FM radio inside it while it is tuned to a strong station.
+Once inside the cage, the FM signal should stop.
 If you can still hear the radio, then the Faraday cage isn’t working.